molecule/GHC-nRF-UART/README.md

-# Android-nRF-UART
+#GHC-nRF-UART

+This app is based on the [Android-nRF-UART](https://github.com/NordicSemiconductor/Android-nRF-UART) app created and maintained by Nordic Semiconductor.
+It is based on version 2.0.

-nRF UART app can be used to connect to Bluetooth® Smart devices running a custom Nordic Semiconductor UART service.
-When connected, the app can send and receive ASCII and UTF-8 text strings.
+This app pairs with up to 7 BLE devices, sending ASCII and UTF-8 text strings to the paired BLE device running a custom Nordic Semiconductor UART service.

-This app works with the ble_app_uart project in the nRF51 SDK and the Bluetooth Smart SDK for Arduino.

-This app created as a demonstration for handling 128 bit proprietary UUID service and characteristics.

-The current version is 2.0.

 This source code can be compiled with Android Studio and Gradle.